-My responsibility is to express a conclusion, based on my limited assurance engagement, on the APRA Reporting Forms: SRF 330.2 Statement of Financial Performance; SRF 533.0 Asset Allocation; SRF 540.0 Fees and SRF 702.0 Investment Performance of Local Authorities Superannuation Fund, which comprise part of the information required by the APRA reporting standards for the year ended 30 June 2016.
+My responsibility is to express a conclusion, based on my limited assurance engagement, on the APRA Annual Return Forms: SRF 330.2 Statement of Financial Performance; SRF 533.0 Asset Allocation; SRF 540.0 Fees; SRF 702.0 Investment Performance and SRF 703.0 Fees Disclosed (collectively known as the 'relevant forms') of Local Authorities Superannuation Fund, which comprise part of the APRA Annual Return, for the year ended 30 June 2015.

-I have conducted a limited assurance engagement, in accordance with ASRE 2405 Review of Historical Financial Information Other than a Financial Report (ASRE 2405) issued by AUASB, in order to state whether, on the basis of the procedures described, anything has come to my attention that causes me to believe that the relevant forms are not prepared, in all material respects, in accordance with the APRA reporting standards.
+I have conducted my limited assurance engagement, in accordance with ASRE 2405 Review of Historical Financial Information Other than a Financial Report (ASRE 2405), pursuant to the FSCODA Reporting Standards, of the APRA Annual Return forms in order to state whether, on the basis of the procedures described, anything has come to my attention that causes me to believe that the relevant forms are not prepared, in all material respects, in accordance with the FSCODA Reporting Standards.